Watch this clip to know when to get help if you are having angina.

 You may have been told that you have an aneurysm.
 This is when a weakened part of a blood vessel expands like a balloon.
 An aneurysm in the main blood vessel in your stomach area is called an abdominal aortic aneurysm (AAA).

-Tips for home care and when to call your healthcare provider following abdominal aortic aneurysm repair.
+Tips for home care and when to call your doctor after an abdominal aortic aneurysm repair.

 Endovascular repair is a type of treatment for an abdominal aortic aneurysm (AAA).
 An AAA is a bulge in the wall of the large artery below your heart.